milkyware/milkyware.github.io/_drafts/restore-isolated-durable-function-tuple-support.md

 // "Hello World"
 ```

-In the above example, two strings of **"Hello" and "World"** are used to create a Tuple which is then printed.
+In the above example, the two strings of **"Hello" and "World"** are used to create a Tuple which is then printed.
 Tuples can also be created from multiple complex objects.

 ## Sample Project